nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/Kafka.md

 Apache Kafka is an open source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

+**Advantages of Kafka**
+1. Distributed
+2. Horizontally scalable
+3. High Performs
+4. Resilient architecture
+5. Fault Tolerant

 **Use Cases:**
 1. De-coupling of system dependencies
 2. Message System
 3. Activity Tracking
-4. Gathering metrics from many different locations
+4. Gathering metrics from different locations
 5. Application logs gathering
 6. Stream processing (with the Kafka Streams API or Spark for example)
 7. Integration with Spark, Flink, Storm, Hadoop and many other Big Data technologies.